Athreyabhatt/QECopilot_test_at_speed_of_AI/QECopilot_Presentation.md

  100% QE Team Empowerment

 The skills gap is eliminated.
-Every single QE team member can now generate robust, maintainable automation scripts without writing a single line of code.
+Every single QE team member can now create comprehensive feature files with their testing expertise and generate robust, maintainable automation scripts without writing a single line of code.
 Works with your team's preferred framework and language (TypeScript or Java).

  Framework Flexibility